matteo14c/HaploCoV/docs/source/haplocov.rst

 |
 | 4. **globally frequent genomic variants.** These are provided in the main github repository of HaploCoV, and include: *global_list.txt*: frequent worldwide, *areas_list.txt*: frequent at at least one macro-geographic area and *country_list.txt*: frequent at at least one country.

-Please see the section `Genomic variants <https://haplocov.readthedocs.io/en/latest/genomic.html>`_ file" above for additional information.
+Please see the section `Genomic variants file <https://haplocov.readthedocs.io/en/latest/genomic.html>`_ above for additional information.

 If the pre-computed files do not suit their use case, users do also have the option to derive **custom** sets of genomic variants by analysing the selected locale and time-frame only.
 In this case the keyword **custom** needs to be indicated in the 5th column of the *locales* file (see below).
 High frequency genomic variants will be computed based on the current selection.